chartjs/Chart.js/docs/05-Radar-Chart.md

 pointHoverBackgroundColor | `Color or Array<Color>` | Point background color when hovered pointHoverBorderColor | `Color or Array<Color>` | Point border color when hovered pointHoverBorderWidth | `Number or Array<Number>` | Border width of point when hovered pointStyle | `String or Array<String>` | The style of point.
-Options include 'circle', 'triangle', 'rect', 'rectRot', 'cross', 'crossRot', 'star', 'line', and 'dash'
+Options include 'circle', 'triangle', 'rect', 'rectRounded', 'rectRot', 'cross', 'crossRot', 'star', 'line', and 'dash'

 An example data object using these attributes is shown below.